Date of Degree

 With a formal theory in place, I carry out a quantitative exercise, using data from the 1970 OCS auction.
 I show that the model is able to match many aspects of the data.
 (1) In the data, the number of tracts bidders submit bids on is positively correlated with budgets (an R² of 0.84), even though this relationship is non-monotonic; my model is able to capture this non-monotonicity, while producing an R² of 0.89 (2) In the data, the average number of bids per tract is 8.21; for the model, this number is 10.09.
 (3) Auction revenue in the data was $1.927 billion; the model produced a mean revenue of $1.944 billion

 ix, 81 pages

 Copyright 2012 Gagan Pratap Ghosh

 Ghosh, Gagan Pratap.
-"Multi-unit auctions with budget-constrained bidders." dissertation, University of Iowa, 2012.
+"Multi-unit auctions with budget-constrained bidders."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.